Jamie Callender

 In 1997, Callender was elected to the Ohio House of Representatives, and would be elected three more times.
 As Chairman of the Ohio House Education Committee, Callender was involved in the creation of Ohio's charter school laws and later legislative reforms related to community ("charter") schools, and the introduction of the concept of "value added" as a measurement of a child's educational progress.
 Callender was also appointed as Ohio's representative on the Education Commission of the States (ECS), which worked with the Bush administration and various state governors to develop national education standards and accountability measurements, work which led to the No Child Left Behind Act.

 In 2004, Callendar was term limited from the state House and unsuccessfully ran for the state Senate, losing in the Republican primary to Tim Grendell.
 In 2018, he successfully returned to the Ohio House, winning an open seat similar to the seat he previously represented.

 In 2021, Callender introduced an overhaul of the state's education funding system, the Ohio Fair School Funding Plan (HB 1).

+Association with Team Householder

+During the 2018 Ohio House election cycle, Jamie Callender was identified in reporting as one of the Republican candidates recruited by then-State Representative Larry Householder as part of an organized effort to regain the speakership of the Ohio House of Representatives.
+According to an investigation by Cleveland.com, Householder assembled a slate of candidates, commonly referred to as “Team Householder,” who were encouraged to run for office with the expectation that they would support his bid for Speaker if elected.
+Schmidt was listed among the candidates recruited as part of this strategy.

+The successful election of multiple Team Householder candidates enabled Householder to secure enough internal support to be elected Speaker at the start of the 133rd Ohio General Assembly.

+Vote on the Expulsion of Larry Householder

+During the 134th Ohio General Assembly, Jamie Callender voted against the expulsion of former House Speaker Larry Householder, who had been federally indicted and later convicted in connection with the Ohio nuclear bribery scandal tied to House Bill 6.
+The Ohio House voted 75–21 to expel Householder, with Jamie Callender among the 21 Republican members who opposed the resolution.